gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **1.21.0**
 - If a Pillager or Witch attacks a Vindicator, Evoker, or Witches would retaliate against the illager that attacked them

+**1.21.51**
+- You can create Shulker Logged Blocks by pushing a Shulker into a block via piston